learn-co-curriculum/ruby-methods-readme/README.md

 > Note: Programmers love conventions, or agreed upon rules that help them talk to each other about code.
 A common convention for Ruby methods is to preface them with a #, and in subsequent lessons, you might see methods written with a `#` in front of the method name.
 This is so that other rubyists can instantly recognize it as a method, as opposed to a variable or a bareword or a class.
 For example, if a method is named 'greeting', rubyists will often refer to it as '#greeting'.
 But remember that when you write it in your code, it should be `greeting` and not `#greeting`.

-<a href='https://learn.co/lessons/ruby-methods-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-methods-readme' title='Methods in Ruby'>Methods in Ruby</a> on Learn.co and start learning to code for free.</p>